-It all started back in 1963 when Bruce D. Henderson founded the Boston Consulting Group (BCG) as part of The Boston Safe Deposit and Trust Company.
-The BCG became independent by the end of the 1970s, and it started an expansion process.
+It all started in 1963 when Bruce D. Henderson founded the Boston Consulting Group (BCG) as part of The Boston Safe Deposit and Trust Company.
+The BCG became independent by the end of the 1970s and started an expansion process.
 In 2019, BCG made over $8.5 billion in revenues.

 The Product Portfolio (the BCG trademark)